-Israel's economy is affected by current global conditions. includina economic regional and international rates of economic growth.
+Israel's economy is affected by current global economic conditions, including regional and international rates of economic growth.
 Recent downturns in the global economy, stemming most recently from the sovereign debt crisis in Europe, have led to increased market volatility, decreased consumer confidence and a widespread reduction of business activity generally.
 The potential impact of such global economic pressure on Israel is uncertain.
-Although Israel's economy has shown moderate rates of growth throughout and since the global financial crisis, there can be no assurance that Israel's economy will continue grow prolonged negative global to in а economic climate.
+Although Israel's economy has shown moderate rates of growth throughout and since the global financial crisis, there can be no assurance that Israel's economy will continue to grow in a prolonged negative global economic climate.

-As a result of the sovereign debt crisis in Europe, there has been significant price volatility in the secondary market for sovereign debt of European and other nations.
-If such price volatility continues or worsens, it could lead to a decline in the recoverability and value of the market price of Israel's debt securities, including the bonds.
-Risks and ongoing concerns about the sovereign debt crisis in Europe, as well as the possible default by, or exit from the Eurozone of, one or more European states and/or the replacement of the Euro by one or more successor currencies, could have a detrimental impact on the global economy, thereby adversely affecting Israel's economy, financial condition and credit.
-In addition, the continued stagnation or decline in economic growth of the European Union, which is one of Israel's major trading partners, could have a material adverse impact on Israel's balance of trade and adversely affect Israel's financial condition.
+As a result of the sovereign debt crisis in Europe, there was significant price volatility in the secondary market for sovereign debt of European and other nations in recent years.
+If such price volatility resumes, it could lead to a decline in the recoverability and value of the market price of Israel's debt securities, including the bonds.
+Europe continues to face uncertainty, with many Eurozone countries experiencing moderate growth.
+The continued sluggish growth or a decline in economic growth of the European Union, which is one of Israel's major trading partners, could have a material adverse impact on Israel's balance of trade and adversely affect Israel's financial condition.